Let's Start Love Over

-Projecting new forms of togetherness, based, among other things, on interactive scene practices as a unique laboratory of interpersonal relationships is what, as it has been emphasised, our utopian aspiration at 53rd Bitef is.
+Projecting new forms of unity, based, among other things, on interactive stage practices as a unique laboratory of interpersonal relationships is what, as it has been emphasized, our utopian aspiration at 53rd Bitef is.
 Still, an attempt to build a new community is inevitably preceded by the crisis and the destruction of the current one.
-The causes of that destruction (right-wing populism, authoritarian regimes, xenophobia…) were tackled at 52nd Bitef, while 53rd mostly states, maps out, checks the forms in which it appears, i.e. it points out which forms of society are collapsing in the contemporary world: romantic relationships, family, the entire society, and the state.
+The causes of that destruction (right-wing populism, authoritarian regimes, xenophobia…) were tackled at 52nd Bitef, while 53rd mostly states, maps out, checks the forms in which it appears, i.e. it points out which forms of community are collapsing in the contemporary world: romantic relationships, family, the entire society, and the state.

 After more than fifteen years, Bitef once again hosts one of the leading German and world directors, Thomas Ostermeier and his Schaubühne from Berlin.
 The performance under the title which, for the concept of 53rd Bitef, can almost be considered a leitmotif, History of Violence, reminds of this director’s “early works”, based on contemporary topics (urban violence), vehement acting, live music, and an elaborate use of video.
 Thematically speaking, the performance, based on the young French writer Édouard Louis’ bestseller, fits perfectly into the topic of the disintegration of the community.
-Like the performance Ali: Fear Eats the Soul, Ostermeier’s History of Violence also revolves around a socially problematic erotic-love relationship between a young French provincial student and a young Arab, exposed to outside, complex and contradicting factors, from provincial bigotry and intolerance, unprofessionalism and prejudice in public service (police and health system), to poverty and other forms of a complex colonial heritage.
+Like in the performance Ali: Fear Eats the Soul, in Ostermeier’s History of Violence, an erotic-love relationship, this time between a young French provincial student and a young Arab, is perceived as socially problematic: it is exposed to the outside, complex and contradicting factors, from provincial bigotry and intolerance, unprofessionalism and prejudice in public service (police and health system), to poverty and other forms of a complex colonial heritage.

 The first festival whole, the one dealing with the phenomenon of the disintegration of the society/community, is rounded off with the performances Youth Without God by Borut Šeparović (Montažstroj and ZKM, Zagreb), and YUROPA, choreographed by Qudus Onikeku from Lagos, Nigeria.
 Youth Without God deals with the problem of peer violence induced by the obsession with video games and photographing everything including extreme brutalities, and sharing it on social networks, but also with the rise of Nazi ideas among the young, linked with “white, Christian” terrorism, like the one Breivik committed.
 After a number of projects which have presented the refugee crisis from the western, European point of view, the dance performance YUROPA is an authentic, utterly moving view of the same topic as seen by the victims, the Africans themselves.